-Some cats stay indoors at all times, so they need a litter tray.
-Place the litter tray away from food and drink and keep it clean.
-If your cat also goes outside, you can hopefully train it to go to the loo in the garden so that you don’t have to clean out the litter tray or put up with the smell!
+If your cat is allowed outside, you can hopefully train it to go to the toilet in the garden so that you don’t have to clean out the litter tray or put up with the smell.

-Make sure the home is safe.
-Cats – especially young ones – are inquisitive and like to explore.
-They are also playful and can easily knock things over or pull things down, sometimes causing damage or even injury.
-Obviously, chemicals and human medicines are not good for cats.
-They are also particularly sensitive to antifreeze, which can prove fatal.
-So always keep harmful substances locked away.
+Young kittens are particularly inquisitive and like to explore.
+They are playful and can easily knock things over or pull things down, sometimes causing damage or even injury.

 Cats are territorial and often become attached to a particular place.
-If you are moving house, you should keep your cat indoors for two weeks until it acclimatises to its new home.
-You should also take precautions when you first bring a cat home, to make sure it doesn’t stray.
+If you are moving house, it’s best to keep your cat indoors for two weeks until it acclimatises to its new home.
+You should also take precautions when you first bring a cat home to make sure it doesn’t stray.

 Your cat might not always like company, but it doesn’t mean it won’t get bored or frustrated.
 It needs plenty of space to roam around and climb.
-You might also find that your cat enjoys playing with toys.
-A scratching post is another good idea, certainly if you want to prevent your cat from ruining your favourite sofa.
+If your cat is allowed outdoors, consider a small cat flap so that your cat can prowl around as it pleases.

 Cats typically live for 14 years or more, which means you can enjoy many happy times together.
-If you notice a change in your cat’s behaviour, it could be a sign of illness or injury.
-But it could also indicate that your pet is bored, distressed or afraid.
+If you notice a change in your cat’s behaviour, it could be a sign of boredom, illness or injury.
 If you are particularly worried or the problem persists, you might want to contact a behaviour specialist.